amarlearning/amarlearning/README.md

 - 💻 I code in Java.
 - 🌱 I’m currently learning System Design and Distributed Systems.
-- 💬 Ask me about my projects, Java, Natural Language Processing, Space & Time and little bit of politics!
+- 💬 Ask me about my projects, Java, Natural Language Processing and Space-Time Continuum!
 - ⚡ Fun fact: If you folded a piece of paper in half 103 times it would be the thickness of the observable universe.

 **Languages and Tools:**